-Heart disease is a significant burden in the United States (U.S.), leading to approximately one in four deaths per year.1 In addition to being the leading cause of death in the U.S., heart disease is the highest direct health expenditure in the U.S.2 Considering the effect of cardiovascular disease (CVD), measures that assess clinical care performance and patient outcomes are critical to reducing its negative impact.
+Heart disease is a significant burden in the United States (U.S.), leading to approximately 1 in 4 deaths per year.1 In addition to being the leading cause of death in the U.S., heart disease is the highest direct health expenditure in the U.S.2 Considering the effect of cardiovascular disease (CVD), measures that assess clinical care performance and patient outcomes are critical to reducing its negative impact.

-For this project, the Cardiovascular Standing Committee evaluated two new measures undergoing review against the National Quality Forum's (NQF) standard evaluation criteria.
-The Standing Committee recommended both measures for endorsement.
-The recommended measures are listed below:
+During the spring 2021 project cycle, the Cardiovascular Standing Committee evaluated two new measures undergoing review against the National Quality Forum's (NQF) standard evaluation criteria.
+The Standing Committee recommended both measures for endorsement, and the Consensus Standards Approval Committee (CSAC) upheld the Standing Committee's recommendation.
+The endorsed measures are as listed below:

-- NQF #3610 30-Day Risk Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR) (American College of Cardiology (ACC)) - NQF #3613e Appropriate Treatment for ST-Segment Elevation Myocardial Infarction (STEMI) Patients in the Emergency Department (ED) (Centers for Medicare & Medicaid Services (CMS)/Yale Center for Outcomes Research & Evaluation (Yale CORE))
+- NQF #3610 30-Day Risk-Standardized Morbidity and Mortality Composite Following Transcatheter Aortic Valve Replacement (TAVR) (American College of Cardiology [ACC]) - NQF #3613e Appropriate Treatment for ST-Segment Elevation Myocardial Infarction (STEMI) Patients in the Emergency Department (ED) (Centers for Medicare & Medicaid Services [CMS]/Yale Center for Outcomes Research & Evaluation [Yale CORE])

-Summaries of the measures currently under review are included in the body of the report.
-Detailed summaries of the Standing Committee's discussion and ratings for each measure are in Appendix A.
+Brief summaries of the measures are included in the body of the report; detailed summaries of the Standing Committee's discussions and ratings of the criteria for these measures are in Appendix A.